Abu DhabiDubaiFACT EssentialsFACT EssentialsHotelsHotelsNewsThings To DoThings To DoThings to Do

 Guggenheim Abu Dhabi, Abu Dhabi

-Guggenheim Abu Dhabi is set to open in 2025, and is designed by the world-renowned architect Frank Gehry.
+Guggenheim Abu Dhabi is set to open in 2025 and is designed by the world-renowned architect Frank Gehry.
 Gehry’s greatest architectural hits include Walt Disney Concert Hall in Los Angeles, United States to the Guggenheim Museum in Bilbao, Spain, so we are expecting him to produce something just as striking for Abu Dhabi.
-The venue is located in Saadiyat Cultural District and will be home to 28 galleries, which will showcase modern art from West Africa, North Africa and South Asia.
+The venue is located in the Saadiyat Cultural District and will be home to 28 galleries, which will showcase modern art from West Africa, North Africa and South Asia.

-GO: Visit https://abudhabiculture.ae/en/experience/museums/guggenheim-abu-dhabi for more information.
+GO: Visit https://abudhabiculture.ae for more information.

 Louvre Abu Dhabi Residences, Abu Dhabi